Skip to Main Content

 Do prescription weight-loss drugs impact life insurance options?

-The new generation of Semaglutide weight-loss drugs, which includes the popular medications Ozempic and Wegovy, has brought weight loss to millions of individuals.
+The new generation of Semaglutide and GLP-1 weight-loss drugs, which include the popular medications Ozempic, Trulicity and Wegovy, has brought weight loss to millions of individuals.
 If you are using one of these drugs and apply for life insurance, your potential carrier is likely to find out since a prescription history check is a common practice during the underwriting process.

 As we noted earlier, insurers are interested in seeing sustained, long-term weight loss.
 The challenge of drug-assisted weight loss is that a person often needs to remain on these drugs throughout their life to maintain their weight, and expense may be a factor for many individuals.
-Carriers know this, so may, in some cases, be reluctant to drop rates for those who are dependent on these medications for weight loss.
+If applicants are taking GLP-1 medications to assist in their weight loss, carriers may still be willing to consider lower rates once weight has been maintained for at least 12 months.
+However, the continued use of these GLP-1 medications is still being studied.

 The best insurance for weight loss